Carpet-DeFi/carpet-defi-docs/docs/launch/initialseeding.md

 If the seed round ends without at least `soft cap` number of tokens spent, the seed tokens will be invalidated and a new seed round will start with `hard cap - tokens spent` amount of seed tokens.

+These seed tokens can be earned in giveaways and promotional events!

 You are able to sell inside a seed round, however you will incur the full 30% fee.

 ## Seed Round 1